sagemathinc/cocalc/notes/april2014.md

-BEFORE SWITCH:

-- [x] migrate all projects
-- [x] write and run code to ensure all replication is up to date

- - [ ] update base vm:
-       - ensure that bup/projects mounts as /projects
-       - update code

- - [x] setup new conf files for after the switch
+# major issues

- - [ ] stop all current compute vm's
+ - [ ] all proxy server stuff is broken, so ipython, latex, file download, etc.

+    - try again using the testing server

+ - [x] gce nodes -- need to fix /bup/projects2 issue,

- - [ ] restart all new compute vm's and all hub vm's
+ - [ ] gce rebooting configuration

+ - [ ] system-wide: open up permissions so that octave works...

+ - [ ] firewall is wrong -- it would ban all internode traffic which isn't what we want due to .5 instead of .4

+---

- - [ ] fix issues until works
+ - [ ] /scratch permissions probably wrong

-====

-AFTER SWITCH:

  - [ ] test ui changes on other browsers.